rochoa85/Protocols-Peptide-Binding/README.md

   -i CONFIG_FILE  File containing all the necessary parameters to run the
                   protocol
  ```
 To run the script, we require a target PDB structure file, and an output folder where the docking results step by step will be stored.
-Based on the file `receptor.pdb`, and input file is provided to run the protocol:
+Based on the file `receptor.pdb`, an input file is provided to run the protocol:

 ```
 pep_seq: TKSPYQEF